angerber/docs-1/_articles/oem-firstboot.md

 layout: article
 title: Create a User If Initial User Setup Fails
 description: >
-  Sometimes, the first boot user creation fails and leaves only a Guest session.
+  Sometimes, the first-boot user creation fails and leaves only a Guest session.
 You can fix this by following the steps here.
 keywords:
   - Support
   - Crash